EmDuck/Gaming-PC-Building-Guide/BUILDING.md

 ##### **SATA-DATA Cables**
 ![image](https://cdn.sabrent.com/uploads/CB-SFR3-Main.jpg)

 These are the **SATA-DATA** cables.

-- If you have any SATA devices that require these cables such as **hard drives, SATA SSDs, AIOs, a fan controller, etc,** you'll need these cables.
-Take them out of the box.
+Take these out of the box only if you have non-M.2 SSDs/Hard Drives.

-- If you don't find these cables and have **SATA devices** that require these cables, you'll have to purchase some **third-party replacement** ones from a retailer/used seller.
+- If you don't find these cables and have devices that require these cables, you'll have to purchase some replacements ones from [Amazon](https://www.amazon.com/s?k=sata+data+cables&crid=33QSFSUDHIDG2&sprefix=sata+data+cables%2Caps%2C74&ref=nb_sb_noss_1).

 ##### **Manual**

 ![image](https://thumbs.dreamstime.com/b/user-manual-7076290.jpg)

-This is your motherboard manual.
+This is your **motherboard manual**.
 Take this out of the box.

 - You probably won't need this, but the guide is not made for all user scenarios.
 Therefore, you should have this around for a reference.
 - If you don't have a manual, you can find it at the manufacturer's website.